arfan21/getprint/README.md

   </a>
 </p>

-> GETPRINT is a website project to fulfill the tasks of the telkom university's RPL LAB
+> Getprint is a web-based mini project in Telkom University RPLGDC lab

 ### 🏠 [Homepage](https://github.com/arfan21/getprint)